Commercial Insurance

 General Liability Insurance for Businesses

 General liability (GL) is the foundational commercial insurance every business needs — covering third-party bodily injury, property damage, and personal/advertising injury claims.
 Most landlords, customers, and contracts require it.
+Get an instant general liability price online and activate coverage today — most quotes take under 2 minutes.

 What General Liability Insurance Covers